-Back in February, I had my first facial at Toccare Day Spa, a little self care haven located on Providence Rd.
-It was my first facial experience and it was one of most relaxing spa experiences that I’ve ever had.
-Since opening in 2013, Caci Di Russo and her staff of talented estheticians have brought quality, customized and clean beauty to the Charlotte community.
+Back in February, I had my first facial at Toccare Day Spa, a little self-care haven located on Providence Rd.
+It was my first facial experience and it was one of the most relaxing spa experiences that I’ve ever had.
+Since opening in 2013, Caci Di Russo and her staff of talented estheticians have brought quality, customized, and clean beauty to the Charlotte community.

 In this interview, Caci Di Russo shares about what inspired her to open Toccare, the story behind the name, and answered some of the skincare questions that you’ve always wanted to ask.